Skip to Content

 And then there is the fact that if I have one extra plant, I can’t just let it go to waste.
 After unsuccessfully trying to give it away to friends and family, I will always find an extra space for it in the garden.

-So this year, when you find yourself searching for ways to use a few or a lot of jalapeno peppers, here are some great options.
+Therefore, over the years I have had to find several ways to use or preserve them.
+So this year, when you find yourself searching for ways to use just a few or a lot of jalapeño peppers, here are some great options.

 How To Use Jalapeno Peppers